 2. You have limited range of motion

-It’s time to make a doctor appointment if you can no longer comfortably rotate your shoulders or bend or flex your knees or other joints.
+It’s time to make a doctor appointment if you can no longer comfortably bend or flex your knees or other joints.
 When everyday activities such as combing your hair, reaching into your back pocket or crouching down are difficult, schedule an appointment at the Kennedy Center.
 Our orthopedic specialists will test your range of motion to determine the cause of your problem and recommend treatment options.